 - Hospice: Can be as often as the patient needs.
 Most hospice patients should be examined every 1-2 weeks at least.
 Many should be seen 2-3 times per week.
 Some may need daily care.
 We can provide whatever level of service is needed.
-Although we typically see appointments 3 days a week, we can schedule additional appointments for patients that need it.
-There is an extra charge for weekend visits.
+There is a small discount for more than one visit in a 7 day period, and an extra charge for weekend visits.

 - Physical rehabilitation: Most rehabilitation patients are seen once a week until they are recovered, but some may need to be seen more or less often.

-- Chiropractic: Healthy chiropractic patients are seen once a month initially.
-If they do well over time, visits may be decreased to once every 3-4 months.
-Patients with mobility problems are generally seen every 2 weeks, although they can be seen more or less frequently as needed.
+- Chiropractic: Healthy chiropractic patients are seen every 3-6 months.
+Patients with mobility problems are generally seen once a month, although they can be seen more or less frequently as needed.

-Fees: Our fee structure is based on a flat fee for each kind of appointment (chiropractic, rehabilitation, or hospice) with a housecall charge determined by distance travelled.
+Fees: Our fee structure is based on a flat fee for each kind of appointment (chiropractic, rehabilitation, hospice, or euthanasia) with a housecall charge determined by distance travelled.
 We offer a price break for multiple visits within one week.
 Weekend visits have an additional charge.
-The only other additional charges are for body transportation and for any lab fees.
-For any medications or prescription diets, we provide prescriptions rather dispensing the medication or food.
 If you would like an estimate to give to a client or would like to discuss our fees, please call us.

 Dr. Fowler is always happy to talk to other veterinarians about how she can help them.
 Please call or email her with any questions: 706-489-0295, email@example.com.